home-automator/architecture/Architectural Decision Records/0006-redux-state-management.md

 Subscriptions to state store changes will trigger server state change handlers, which will propagate the latest state throughout the system.

-Widgets will 1) receive and process client Update Actions, 2) perform associated actions on devices and services, and 3) invoke resulting state changes on the central state store.
+On the server, Widgets will 1) receive and process client Update Actions,
+2) perform associated actions on devices and services, and 3) invoke necessary state changes on the central state store.
 The resulting State will then be delivered back to Widgets for postprocessing and to the clients for propagation throughout the UI.
+There will be strict adherence to this State Change Life Cycle to ensure consistency.

 ## Impacts

-State management is inherently complex, so the utilization of a well established Redux solution - borrowed from popular front end patterns - should provide for resiliency and maintainability.
+State management is inherently complex, so the utilization of the well established Redux solution - borrowed from popular front end patterns - should provide for resiliency and maintainability.
 Many community developers should find state management within Home Automator to be familiar.
-The strict "full life cycle" implementation for state changes for both clients and Widgets alike, should result in fewer bugs and unanticipated side effects.
+The strict State Change Life Cycle implementation should result in fewer bugs and unanticipated side effects.

 Redux does add some additional complexity and a lot more boilerplate code.
 However, it's all there for a reason and is what makes the above